keyan-m/cardano-account/README.md

 avoid submitting the transaction honestly, but rather remove the transaction, use the provided redeemer, and withdraw the account in its own favor.

-This is an issue that is likely not solvable without changes to Cardano's infrastructure.

 While this is not an ideal solution, it mitigates the required centralization by allowing users to use any of the providers.